Master of Science in Nursing (M.S.N.)

 Students in the Master of Science in Nursing Program will achieve the following student learning outcomes (SLO):

-Student Learning Outcome 5: Integrate information and communication technologies to deliver quality health care services in accordance with best practices and professional and regulatory standards.
+Student Learning Outcome 4: Integrate information and communication technologies to deliver quality healthcare services in accordance with best practices and professional and regulatory standards.

-Student Learning Outcome 6: Create a sustained nursing identity through professionalism, advanced clinical expertise, a commitment to lifelong learning, and self-reflection.
+Student Learning Outcome 9: Advance leadership and professional nursing identity through self-reflection, self-care, and a commitment to lifelong learning.